Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Experimental Apparatus

 \subsection{Time-of-flight analysis}

 Measurement of the time-resolved intensities of scattered He* and ejected electrons while switching the flipper mode allowed us to conduct a time-of-flight (TOF) analysis of incident and scattered He*.
 Figure~\ref{fig:tof}(a) shows the time-resolved intensities of He* scattered from a clean Fe$_3$O$_4$(100) surface and accompanying ejected electrons.
 The spin configuration was changed from the N and P mode to the F and A mode at $-5$~ms, and then back to the N and P mode at 0~ms by switching the mode of the spin flipper.
-The intensities of scattered He* and ejected electrons then changed, due to the spin dependencies of the scattering and electron ejection processes, and the spin-dependent detection efficiency.
-The profile of the ejected electron (broken line) and scattered He*(solid line) [Fig.~\ref{fig:tof}(a)] exhibits time delay from the switching signal.
+Here, the change in the spin flipper mode causes the change in the He* and ejected electron intensities because these intensities depend on the spin configurations.
+The profile of the ejected electron (broken line) and scattered He* (solid line) [Fig.~\ref{fig:tof}(a)] exhibits time delay from the switching signal.
 Here, we define $t_1$ as the TOF of the incident He* from the center of the spin flipper to the sample, and $t_2$ as the TOF of the scattered He* from the sample to the detector of the spin analyzer.
 The time delay of the ejected electron signal is nearly equal to $t_1$ because the electron's TOF is negligibly short.
 The time delay of scattered He* is equal to $t_1+t_2$.
 Figure~\ref{fig:tof}(b) shows the numerical derivatives of the time profiles in Fig.~\ref{fig:tof}(a).
 The position of the peaks in Fig.~\ref{fig:tof}(b) allows us to evaluate the kinetic energies of the incident and scattered He* atoms, which were 76 and 47~meV, respectively.
+The following two factors might cause the observed energy difference between the incident and scattered He*.
+The first is the energy loss during the collision.
+Previous He* scattering study on Cu and NiO surfaces~\cite{FOUQUET1998140} showed energy losses of 20-30~meV, which are similar to the energy difference observed here.
+Considering that masses of the target atoms on Fe$_3$O$_4$ are similar to those for NiO, the observed similar energy loss would be reasonable.
+However, the origin of the energy loss is not clear from the present results.
+The second is the difference in the He* pass energy in the polarizer and analyzer hexapoles.
+Although hexapoles with an identical structure were used for the polarizer and analyzer, the kinetic energy of He* which was focused by the magnetic lens optics of the analyzer would be lower due to its shorter focal distance.